Arunima-2232/ApplyTrack/README.md

 4. To run the Docker container, execute: docker run -p 8501:8501 applytrack
 5. After running the container, open a web browser and visit: http://localhost:8501
 6. Docker ensures a consistent development environment and reduces dependency conflicts.

+### Design Choices

+<p>ApplyTrack is designed using a layered architecture to clearly separate user interaction, business logic, and data handling, which improves maintainability and scalability.
+Core functionalities such as job management, application tracking, and notifications are modularized to ensure high cohesion and low coupling between components.
+Distinct user roles and an independent application entity were introduced to support real-world recruitment workflows and future feature expansion.</p>